-The cost of the policy is calculated as a percentage of the cost of the waterproofing contract, which will vary depending on the competency and financial strength of the waterproofing contractor.
+The cost of the policy is calculated as a percentage of the cost of the waterproofing contract (which should include VAT), which will vary depending on the competency and financial strength of the waterproofing contractor.

 As the contract for the Latent Defects Insurance is between the insurer and the end client, it is likely to be of most interest to contractors who deal directly with the homeowner/client on their projects.

 |The Newton Latent Defects Guarantee is available on qualifying projects using multiple forms of waterproofing to achieve a minimum score of 3.0 on the Newton Waterproofing Index (see below).
 The application for the guarantee is made via the installer directly to Newton's A-rated insurer, rather than via Newton.

 For the first two years from the date of installation completion, the responsibility for repairing any leaks and defects lies with the installing contractor.
 Once this period has expired, all repairs are the responsibility of the insurer.